talamortis/mod-premium/README.md

 ### (Optional) Edit module configuration

-If you need to change the module configuration, go to your server configuration folder (e.g. **etc**), copy `duelreset.conf.dist` to `duelreset.conf` and edit it as you prefer.
+If you need to change the module configuration, go to your server configuration folder (e.g. **etc**), copy `premium.conf.dist` to `premium.conf` and edit it as you prefer.

-## License

-This module is released under the [GNU AGPL license](https://github.com/azerothcore/mod-duelreset/blob/master/LICENSE).